FixelAlgorithmsTeam/fixel/_posts/2018-04-30-luminosity-mask-002.md

 [Show Photoshop's artifacts]

 ## Suggested Solution
-Well, solution is simple, use the image itself
+Well, solution is simple, use the image itself as basis to the Math manipulations.
+One way to achieve that is using the correct Color Space and then use the classical methods.
+Another approach is to have a different Math Engine for those calculations and this can be achieved using Plug In's.

 ### Curve Issues